 To make matters worse, in 2006 the right-wing Cayman activist group People For Referendum protested against all LGBT rights fearing same-sex marriage would be the next imposition of London.
 Their conservative influence, along with midstream churches, has been felt in the persistent media and gossip campaign against gays.

 As in much of the Caribbean, public displays of affection (both gay and straight) are not acceptable here as well.
-Visitors can expect resentment from older Caymanians.
-But one observer claims that young Caymanians are more liberal and “for the most part, don’t care either way.
+LGBT visitors can expect resentment from older Caymanians but one observer claims that young Caymanians are more liberal and “for the most part, don’t care either way.
 Overall, Caymanians are very respectful.”

-Although the government approved the ban of the ship, such intolerance is often not endorsed by many individual hotel owners, who have said that they welcome gay and lesbian patronage.”
+Although the government approved the ban on the ship, such intolerance is usually not endorsed by many individual hotel owners, who have said that they welcome gay and lesbian patronage.
 Obviously, for them, the pink dollar has much stronger influence than political pandas.

 There are no gay bars or clubs and the local gay and lesbian community socializes privately in homes.
 Read more.

 Another negative event that happened in 2008 and went viral on the Net is the Amherst.
 MA (USA) man who got busted for kissing his boyfriend.
 After several requests and warnings not to do so, the defiant (or drunk?) tourist was finally arrested and later released.